simran-ahuja/KeyValueStore/README.md

 # KeyValueStore
-KeyValueStore is a command line tool to provide clients with putting a key-value management system.
+KeyValueStore is a command line tool to provide a key-value management system.
 It allows client to add, update key-value pairs & to get a value for corresponding key.
 Further, it exposes a watch functionality on a key, which informs the client about any update on the value of the key under consideration.
 It is a multithreaded application with TCP/IP protocol based sockets built for Server-Client communication and Reader-Writer locks on keys for concurrent transaction management.

-#Build
+# Build
 Building Server:
 * cd src/bin
 * g++ -std=c++11 server.cpp -o server